etpalmer63/WhatsUpDoc/_build/html/_sources/ProductIsDocs.rst.txt

 *Community*

-Github already allows users to have discussions and aid each other.
+GitHub already allows users to have discussions and aid each other.

 **Documentation Decisions**